Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 # We create Internet nations.

-Such an idea has been around since it’s fashionable to create communities.
+Such an idea has been around since it’s been fashionable to create communities.

 I start from language communities.
 Let’s discuss what we, English speakers, want!
-(We seem to be [1.3 billion](https://www.wikiwand.com/en/List_of_languages_by_total_number_of_speakers) people because English seems the best sold language.)
+(We seem to be [1.3 billion](https://www.wikiwand.com/en/List_of_languages_by_total_number_of_speakers) people because English seems the best-sold language.)

 Up to 100% of us can associate and manage our lives and resources as we please.